+We have studied the first time a particle of BBM hits a trap rather than the time $\widetilde{T}$ that all particles are absorbed by the traps.
+The reason is that there is no tail for it is known that $\underset{t\rightarrow\infty}{\lim}(\mathbb{E}\times P)(\widetilde T>t)>0$ as shown in \cite[Thm.5.4]{E2015}.
+Heuristically, this follows from the fact that the system may survive by suppressing the traps in the ball $B(0,R)$ with $R>R_0$, where $B(0,R)$ is the open ball of radius $R$ centered at the origin, and $R_0$ is chosen such that even the branching process with killing at $\partial B(0,R)$ may survive forever.

 The organization of the paper is as follows.
-In Section 2, we give the statements of the three theorems described above as our main results.
+In Section 2, we give the statements of Theorem~\ref{teo2} and Theorem~\ref{teo3} as our main results.
 Section 3 includes the essential lemmas together with their proofs.
-In sections 4, 5 and 6, we prove theorems 1, 2 and 3, respectively.
+In Section 4, we state and prove Theorem 3.
+In sections 5 and 6, we prove Theorems 1 and 2, respectively.